-Skate Oakville provides competitive sessions for singles skaters wishing to compete in qualifying events within Skate Canada.
+Skate Oakville provides competitive sessions for singles skaters wishing to compete in qualifying events within Skate Canada and Internationally.

 Michelle Leigh oversees our singles competitive programs.
 Michelle is a level 5 NCCP certified coach who has been to three Olympic games with former skaters.
-She works with talented skaters at all levels; from skaters just out of CanSkate in our Pre Competitive sessions to skaters qualifying for Nationals at our Elite Competitive sessions.
+She works with talented skaters at all levels; from skaters just out of CanSkate in our Pre Competitive sessions to skaters qualifying for Nationals, as well as International assignments on our Select Competitive sessions.

 Competitive Levels and Criteria